patrickjaja/OTAK/README.md

 -

-To take advantage of Web Starter Kit you need to:
+To take advantage of Open Time Accounting Kit you need to:

 1. Get a copy of the code.
 2. Install the dependencies if you don't already have them.